GSA/piv-guides/_devconfig/ssh-all.md

 collection: devconfig
 ---

 To use SSH for remote access to a UNIX-like server, you need to authenticate your PIV/CAC.
 This can be done from a Windows, Linux, or Mac workstation/computer.
-You will also need to configure the UNIX-like server for remote access.
+You also need to configure the UNIX-like server for remote access.

   * [Using PIV/CAC and SSH from a Windows Computer](#using-piv/cac-and-ssh-for-remote-access-from-a-windows-computer)
   * [Using PIV/CAC and SSH from a Linux Computer](#using-piv/cac-and-ssh-for-remote-access-from-a-linux-computer)
   * [Using PIV/CAC and SSH from a Mac OS X Computer](#Using-piv/cac-and-ssh-for-remote-access-from-a-mac-os-x-computer)
   * [Configure a UNIX-like server](#configure-a-unix-like-server)

-## Before You Get Started &mdash; More about PIV/CAC Authentication
+## About PIV/CAC Key Pairs and Public Certificates

   * Your PIV/CAC contains an authentication key pair and public certificate.
   * Using the PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access.